 But it’s not really a fair comparison.
 As we already said, they’re both part of the same process, and you need both to grow.

 Customer acquisition activities like advertising and media bring in new customers.
 You’ve got to spend more to find them and to persuade them to buy.
-There’s a bigger pool of customers you to reach, and more hurdles to overcome.
+There’s a bigger pool of customers for you to reach.
+And more hurdles to overcome.

-With customer retention, you’ve got a much smaller pool of customers.
+With customer retention, the customer pool is much smaller.
 And you only have the single hurdle of repeat purchase to get over.
 So, obviously, it takes less money to drive a CRM programme.

 How much you spend depends on the size of your customer base, and how sophisticated you want your loyalty activities.
-There are some free options for small businesses who just send out email updates for example.
-But there’s also much bigger and more expensive CRM solutions for companies with large customer bases and more advanced loyalty programs.
+There are some free options for small businesses who just send out email updates, for example.
+But there’s also bigger, more expensive CRM solutions for companies with large customer bases and more advanced loyalty programs.